mtceballos/SIRENAdoc/SIRENAcommandline.rst

 .. option:: --intervalMinSamples=<samples>

-	Base-2 minimum length (in samples ) of a pulse-free interval to use
+	Minimum length (in samples ) of a pulse-free interval to use

+	It will be redefined as the base-2 system value closest-lower than or equal than :option:`intervalMinSamples`

 	Default: 1024

 .. option:: --nplPF=<real>